Food & Wine

 The soup and cooked asparagus tips can be refrigerated for up to 2 days.
 Reheat gently.

 A tart New Zealand Sauvignon Blanc has the acidity and fresh herbal flavor to stand up to the asparagus and lemon in this soup.
-Look for the 2002 Allan Scott or the 2002 Huia, both from the Marlborough region.
+Look for one from the Marlborough region.